TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 ```

-One more example with about 5% of experiments null is not true:
+One more example with about 5% of experiments null is not true.
+  The differences between procedures are more evident in this
+  case:

 ```
 rm(list=ls())